developertogo/convenience-store/README.md

-## A Convenience Store based of Ruby
+## A Convenience Store based on Ruby

 This Ruby code simmulates a basic order transaction at a grocery store.